R3PT0R/python-Intro/README.md

 #### Did You Know!: If/Else statments can be used for responding to questions.

 ## For Loops:
-If you don't like mashing buttons or spending too much time doing something again and again I get that, im lazy most of the time too 😆.Ok now let me teach you how to loop a program.Trust me, you are going to be finishing work faster then The Flash.The loop is simple, it does work for you.
+If you don't like mashing buttons or spending too much time doing something again and again I get that, im lazy most of the time too 😆.Ok now let me show you how to loop a program.Trust me, you are going to be finishing work faster then The Flash.The loop is simple, it does work for you.
 First, write what you want to be prinnted multiple times in a variable. once you are done typing, write for x in {variable name} and in a new line write print(x).
 If you dont understand you can look below ↓
 ```python
 fruits = ["apple", "banana", "cherry"]